Ilorin Innovation Hub: Leadership & Ecosystem Development

-In collaboration with Future Africa, the hub runs Advanced Technical Leadership Training, Corporate Innovation and Accelerator Program, and Ecosystem Development and Mentorship Initiative.
+In collaboration with her implementation partners (Co-creation Hub Africa and Future Africa); the hub runs Advanced Technical Leadership Training, Corporate Innovation and Accelerator Program, and Ecosystem Development and Mentorship Initiative.

 Art Hackathon

 A pre-launch event in 2024 hosted an Art Hackathon where artists from Kwara State and across Nigeria to submit works around innovation and local development.

 It has partnerships on Anchor Tenant (Makers pace) with the UNDP, Alliance franchise, United States Mission Nigeria, CDE, CO-Creation Hub and Future Africa.

+Learn2earn NG

+Learn2Earn is a, full-stack digital skills and AI program that has partnered with the Ilorin Innovation Hub to train young people in Nigeria.

+The Ilorin Innovation Hub serves as the primary regional center for the initiative's bootcamps, and classes.
+The partnership connects participants directly to global digital opportunities with the following core details: The Training: Participants go through an intensive one-month "Piscine" bootcamp, followed by a transformational digital and software development program lasting over a year.
+Guaranteed Earnings: The program features a "learn and earn" model that guarantees graduates a job with a minimum salary of $2,000 per month after completing the extensive training.
+The Process: Prospective candidates play an assessment game on the Learn2Earn NG portal, and upon passing, select the Ilorin Innovation Hub as their preferred learning and training center.